Rakia: Albania

-Bosnia and Herzegovina

-Rakija (Cyrillic: Ракија) is very popular and widespread in Bosnia and Herzegovina, just like in its neighboring countries.
-A major contributing factor to the production of rakija in Bosnia and Herzegovina is the diversity and availability of fruit in the valley of the river Drina and the untouched and very often wild nature in the mountains.

-The traditional old craft of producing rakija has managed to survive long throughout time and it is still widely practiced.
-The production of homemade rakija for private use is the most popular.
+Raki (rakia) (a type of rakia) is a traditional drink in Albania.
+Until the 19th century, meyhanes would serve wine or meze.

 Bulgaria

 Bulgaria cites an old piece of pottery from the 14th century in which the word rakiya (ракия) is inscribed.
-The inscription on it reads: “I have celebrated with rakija.”
+The inscription on it reads: “I have celebrated with rakia.”
 The country has taken measures to declare the drink as a national drink in the European Union to allow lower excise duty domestically but has yet yielded no concrete results.
 During an archaeological study, Bulgarian archaeologists discovered an 11th-century fragment of a distillation vessel used for the production of rakiya.
-Due to the age of the fragment, contradicting the idea that rakiya production only began in the 16th century, some historians believe this indicates that rakiya did originally come from Bulgaria.
+Due to the age of the fragment, contradicting the idea that rakiya production only began in the 16th century, historians believe this indicates that rakiya did originally come from Bulgaria.
 The EU recognizes 12 brands of Bulgarian rakiya through the Protected Designation of Origin (PDO) and Protected Geographical Indication (PGI) marks, which protect the name of products from a specific region that follow a traditional production process.